|

 Killing an animal that doesn’t want (and need) to die for food and our sensory pleasure (taste) is unnecessary and inhumane.

-Furthermore, abusing cows, pigs, chickens, or other animal is no different than abusing dogs and cats.
+Furthermore, abusing cows, pigs, chickens, or other animals is no different than abusing dogs and cats.

 The truth is that humans can thrive on a 100% plant-based diet, and we don’t need the flesh of dead animals to sustain ourselves.